carallon/pharos-controller-api/sphinx-src/http-api/rdm-discovery.rst

 POST
 ====

 Request to start a full RDM discovery.
 A ``202`` response will be returned if the request has been successfully queued.
-Results are available via a websocket subscription (see :ref:`websocket_subscribe_rdm_discovery`).
+Results are available via a WebSocket subscription (see :ref:`websocket_subscribe_rdm_discovery`).

 ``POST /api/rdm/discovery``